conancat/mongoose-redis-cache/readme.md

 Plugin to cache Mongoose MongoDB query results in Redis.
 Lean DB queries, at least 300% faster!

+## 30/5/2014 - A note about this project

+Sorry guys that I haven't been around to maintain this project!
+This project has not been actively maintained and I'm terribly sorry for that.

+I would love to have someone to help as active contributors to this project, if you're interested please do email me at conancat@gmail.com, and we'll work something out!
+Thank you so much guys!!

 ## How to use
 First, the usual: